Artenes/springbootstudy/docs/validation.md

 public ResponseEntity<?> list(@Positive @RequestParam(name = "p", defaultValue = "1") int page)
 ````

+## Dealing with validation errors

+Checkout the [Exception Handling](exception-handling.md) page for more details.

 ## Limitations

 This validation mechanism is not that flexible because it tight everything together using annotations, which makes harder